Every Shade of Blue

-"Every Shade of Blue" is a 1995 song by English musical duo Bananarama, from their seventh album, Ultra Violet.
-After appearing as a B-side in the promotional single "I Found Love", the song was officially released as lead single on 21 August 1995 only in Australia, Japan and dance radio station in US.
+"Every Shade of Blue" is a song by the English musical duo Bananarama, from their seventh album, Ultra Violet (1995).
+After appearing as a B-side in the promotional single "I Found Love", the song was officially released as lead single on 21 August 1995, by Avex Trax, only in Australia, Japan and dance radio station in US.
 Bananarama did not have a major-label contract at the time.
+The song is written by Sara Dallin and Keren Woodward of Bananarama with its producer, Gary Miller.
+The accompanying music video was directed by Roland Mouret.

 Background

 The sentiments and sound of the song are melancholic and diverge from the upbeat nature of the majority of their hits.
 "Every Shade of Blue" reached number 124 in Australia and number 41 on Billboards Hot Dance Singles Sales chart in the United States.

 In 2010, Bananarama re-recorded the song.
 This new version appeared on the B-side of the group's single "Love Don't Live Here".

 Critical reception

-Larry Flick from Billboard wrote that the song is "standard Euro-NRG fare that benefits from producer Gary Miller's ability to balance solid song arrangements with spine-crawling dance rhythms."
+Larry Flick from Billboard magazine wrote that the song is "standard Euro-NRG fare that benefits from producer Gary Miller's ability to balance solid song arrangements with spine-crawling dance rhythms."
 He also added the track as a "vibrant single".
 Dave Sholin from the Gavin Report commented that Bananarama is now a twosome, and on the strength of this "slice of rhythmic pop, they stand a good chance of scoring their first success in this decade."